stdweird/maven-tools/Getting_started.md

  * `src/test/resources` for pan templates that are used with the unittests
  * metaconfig services are an exception

-During testing, a `target` subdir is created by the maven tool
+During testing, a `target` subdir is created by the maven tool (and removed with `mvn clean`).

 The process is steered via a `pom.xml` file, that is derived from a quattor maven atrifact.

 These pom files require few changes, but typical ones are:
  * add developer / maintainer
  * set the project name (e.g. in case of a new component)